Our unique analysis of the bills Collins has sponsored and cosponsored provides insight into his position in the House of Representatives.

 - H.R.
 5750: Common Sense Postal Delivery Restoration Act of 2016

 - H.Res.
 725: Providing for consideration of the bill (S. 524) to authorize the Attorney General ...

 - H.Res.
 720: Providing for consideration of the bill (H.R.
 4641) to provide for the establishment ...

 - H.Res.
 688: Providing for consideration of the bill (H.R.
 4890) to impose a ban on ...

 View All » (including bills from previous years)

-From Jan 2013 to Jul 2016, Collins missed 74 of 2,385 roll call votes, which is 3.1%.
-This is worse than the median of 2.3% among the lifetime records of representatives currently serving.
+From Jan 2013 to Sep 2016, Collins missed 74 of 2,463 roll call votes, which is 3.0%.
+This is on par with the median of 2.3% among the lifetime records of representatives currently serving.
 ProPublica has tracked 31 explanations for these missed votes.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including: